Head Chef, Columnist, MBE

 Romy contributes regularly to food publications such as Crumbs, Olive, Delicious, Saveur and Food52, and has featured in The Guardian, where she had a residency in April 2016, The Observer, The Telegraph, Evening Standard.
 In 2017, Romy travelled to India with Suitcase Magazine, where she explored and wrote articles on Ladakh and the Andaman and Nicobar Islands and writes regularly for them.

-Romy is the new monthly recipe columnist for indy online and has written and featured in various magazines, newspapers.
+Romy is the new monthly recipe columnist for Indy Food online and has written and featured in various magazines, newspapers.
+She has just published her first cook book Zaika.

 Romy is a regular and a judge for the BBC Radio 4 Food and Farming Awards, plus she has been featured on Saturday Live, BBC Woman’s Hour, BBC Asian Network and 5Live.

-Romy appeared on Celebrity MasterChef, Materchef, The Hairy Bikers in their Comfort Food series.
+Romy appeared on Celebrity MasterChef, Masterchef, The Hairy Bikers in their Comfort Food series.
 She has featured as the subject of a film short on “Family Dinners” on Food Network UK.
-James Martin Saturday TV and is back on Masterchef series in UK.
-She is working other TV projects at the moment!
+James Martin Saturday TV and will be appearing on Ready Steady Cook when it returns to our screens in 2020.

 She is Slow Food UK Chef Alliance member and cooked for England at Terra Madre Salone del Gusto, Turin, Italy in Sep, 2016.